Casa Program

 Practical Life

 Children learn daily-life skills, such as how to get dressed, prepare snacks, set the table, and care for plants and animals.
-They also learn appropriate social interactions, such as saying please and thank-you, being kind and helpful, listening without interrupting, and resolving conflicts peacefully.
+They also learn appropriate social interactions, such as saying please and thank you, being kind and helpful, listening without interrupting, and resolving conflicts peacefully.
 In addition to teaching specific skills, Practical Life activities promote independence, and fine- and gross-motor coordination.

 Sensorial

-Children refine skills in perceiving the world through their different senses, and learn how to describe and name their experiences—for example, rough and smooth, perceived through touch.
+Children refine their skills in perceiving the world through their different senses and learn how to describe and name their experiences—for example, rough and smooth, perceived through touch.
 Sensorial learning helps children classify their surroundings and create order.
 It lays the foundation for learning by developing the ability to classify, sort, and discriminate—skills necessary in math, geometry, and language.

 Math

-Through hands-on activities, children learn to identify numerals and match them to their quantity, understand place-value and the base-10 system, and practice addition, subtraction, multiplication, and division.
+Through hands-on activities, children learn to identify numerals and match them to their quantity, understand place value and the base-10 system, and practice addition, subtraction, multiplication, and division.
 They also explore patterns in the numbering system.
 With an exploratory approach, children do more than just memorize math facts; they gain a firm understanding of the meaning behind them.

 Language